MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/subject-entity.md

 ---
-title: "Subject entity (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "Subject entity (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
 description: "learn about subject categorizing entity records, such as articles and sales literature.
 Using subjects you can create a hierarchy of topics to organize and maintain information." ms.custom: ms.date: 10/31/2017